mrismanaziz/Reforestation/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.